Tips to build resilience

 Resilient people see a difficulty as a challenge, not a disaster.
-When something bad happens, they don’t think,”This is awful.
-My life is in ruins.”
-Instead they think along the lines of, “This is bad, what measures can I put in place to help me cope with it?”
-By actively learning all they can about their particular problem, researching how other people have coped and then setting goals and developing an action plan of their own, resilient people are able to work their way through the situation and come out the other side feeling stronger.
+When something bad happens they don’t think “This is awful, my life is in ruins.”
+Instead they think along the lines of “This is bad, what measures can I put in place to help me cope with it.”
+Then actively learn all they can about their particular problem, research how other people have coped.
+By setting goals and developing an action plan of their own, resilient people are able to plan their way through the situation.

-You may not be able to control your body at the moment or when you are going to see the consultant because of long waiting lists.
+You may not be able to manage your symptoms at the moment, or know when you are going to see the consultant because of long waiting lists.
 So it’s not helpful to worry about something you may not be able to control at the moment.
 The feeling of not being in control of our own bodies, let alone our lives, can be very distressing.
-Instead, focus on the things you can control.
-For example, you have control over what you eat and drink so make sure that you eat well and cut down on alcohol and caffeinated drinks.
+Instead, try to focus on the things you can control.
+For example, you have control over what you eat and drink so make sure your diet is nutritional.
 You also have control over how you think, which brings us to the next point.

 Our thoughts, emotions and bodies are completely entwined.
 If our thoughts are negative, this has a direct impact on how we feel and even how our bodies work.
 If we think that something is awful and we can’t cope, we will instantly start to feel down and scared.
-Our stress response system will be triggered and we will perhaps feel nauseous, have clammy hands or even develop a headache.
-Our shoulders will hunch, we will look down at the ground and our breathing will become shallower.
+Our stress response system will be triggered and we may start feeling nauseous, have clammy hands or even develop a headache.
 All this from a thought!

 This isn’t about thinking happy thoughts of fluffy kittens, unicorns and rainbows.
 Nobody can think like that all the time.
 Instead, it’s about realising how negative a thought is and consciously changing it to something more positive.
-Instead of thinking, “It’s awful”, we could think “This is bad but I have dealt with bad things before so I can get through this.”
-Thinking in a more positive fashion changes the way we stand and breathe, helping us to feel better.
+Instead of thinking “It’s awful”, we could think “This is bad but I have dealt with bad things before so I can get through this.”

 We can also trick our brains into thinking we are happier by smiling, even if we don’t feel happy.
 Try writing down your thoughts every day and look at ways of changing them from negative to positive.
-Say the new positive thought out loud a few times.
 Smile at everyone you meet, even if you really don’t feel like it.
 Smiling is contagious, and something you can catch that’s actually good for your health.

-If volunteering is not for you, think about learning something new, a language, a craft or skill.
-Make sure that the goals you set are specific, measurable, achievable, realist and timely (for more about this, research SMART goals.
-Note, terminology may differ but they all mean the same thing).
-Instead of saying I want to lose some weight, for example, work out a plan for losing a set amount of weight by a certain date.
+If volunteering is not for you, think about learning something new.
+Perhaps a language, a craft or skill.
+Make sure that the goals you set are achievable and realistic.
+For instance, instead of saying I want to lose some weight, work out a plan for losing a set amount of weight by a certain date.
 Whatever you decide to do, do it to the very best of your ability.
 That is what resilient people do.

 Treat yourself the way you would treat something very precious.
-Eat well, do whatever exercise you enjoy, get plenty of sleep.
+Eat well, do whatever exercise you enjoy, and get plenty of sleep.
 Talk kindly to yourself.
 Focus on the positive things about yourself, not the negative.
-You have FND but that’s just one part of you, it isn’t who you are.
-Surround yourself with people who care about you and who make you laugh.
+You may be unwell, but that’s just one part of you.
+It isn’t who you are.
+Surround yourself with people who care about you and who make you happy.

-Building up your resilience will help you enjoy the good days and cope better with the bad days.
-It’s not something that will happen over night but if you keep working on it, your resilience will grow and develop and you will feel so much better about yourself.
+Building up your resilience will help you enjoy the good days, and cope better with the bad days.